Conservation and restoration of archaeological sites: Conservators

-Conservators are the other leading voices for the advocacy and guidance of archaeological site conservation.
+Conservators are the other leading voices for the advocacy and of archaeological site conservation.
 It is these specialists that are needed to formulate the most sustainable and effective plan for the successful preservation of sites and they do so using the help of the expertise of the archeologists that know the sites up close and personally from their own excavations as well as their own experience and knowledge.
 Martha Demas (2004) has created an outline that conservators can rely on to create the most effective plan: